How to Create an SEO Workflow for Content Success

 Content Quality Review Workflow

-• Identifying low-quality content.
+• Identify low-quality content.

-Here’s an example of what I’d do for the SEOTesting website:
+Here’s an example for the SEOTesting site:

 SEOTesting's Content Quality report.